 Beaches

 St. Pete/Clearwater is home to some of America’s Best Beaches – with St. Pete Beach ranked America’s No.1 Beach by TripAdvisor in 2021, and No.5 Beach in the world.
-Located in the south west of Pinellas County, St. Pete Beach is known for its white sand beaches and shallow warm Gulf waters.
+Located in the south west of Pinellas County, St. Pete Beach is known for its white sand beaches and calm warm Gulf waters.
 Dolphins are frequently spotted cresting the ocean waves.

 January and February temperatures frequently hit upwards of 22°C, in stark contrast to the UK January average of 5°C. Summer temperatures in Florida average around 32°C, so don’t forget sun cream!